Callum027/ansible-collection-palworld-dedicated-server/README.md

 palworld_dedicated_server_container_service_group_gid: 300
 ```

-By default, the service user and group are creating used the name `palworld`.
+By default, the service user and group are created using the name `palworld`.
 These can also be changed using inventory variables.

 **Make sure the values you set are not used by any other user/groups on the system.**